AtticFantastic/coap-router/README.md

 # Lean Router

-A lean and mean http router for [node.js](http://nodejs.org), based on [gett/router](https://github.com/mafintosh/router) by Mathias Buus Madsen and Ian Jorgensen.
+A lean and mean HTTP and CoAP router for [node.js](http://nodejs.org), based on [gett/router](https://github.com/mafintosh/router) by Mathias Buus Madsen and Ian Jorgensen.

 It is available through npm: